adl/genem-exp/bench-app2/README.md

 This directory contains artifacts for the benchmark of application 2 (probabilistic model checking) in our ATVA'19 submission titled *Generic Emptiness Check for Fun and Profit*.

 This benchmark was run with an extension of PRISM version 4.4.
 A tarball of this version is given below.
-The benchmarks were run with the explicit engine of PRISM on a computer with two Intel E5-2680 8-core CPUs at 2.70~GHz with 384GB of RAM running Linux and a time-out of $30\,\mathrm{min}$ and 10GB memory limit.
+The benchmarks were run with the explicit engine of PRISM on a computer with two Intel E5-2680 8-core CPUs at 2.70~GHz with 384GB of RAM running Linux and a time-out of 30 min and 10GB memory limit.

 The following files are supplied:
 - [`logs.tar.gz`]: The output of PRISM during the benchmark
 - [`mutual4.ltl`]: The LTL formulas used in the benchmark in prefix form.
-Please note, that formulas, we used with $\mathit{Pr}^{\min}$ in the benchmarks, are negated, as this is also done by PRISM
+Please note, that formulas, we used with Pr^min^ in the benchmarks, are negated, as this is also done by PRISM
 - [`mutual4.nm`]: The model file for the mutual exclusion problem
 - [`mutual4.pctl`]: The properties used in the benchmark
 - [`pmc.csv`]: Result of the experiment as a CSV file.
 Each line correspond to a property and a tool used for the automata generation.
 The following columns are used: